compwron/compwron.github.io/_posts/2016-02-26-lwt-summit.md

 - harvard, brilliant linguist using computers to translate languages.
 - we did fortran, we did cobol, 86 years old and I lose words. "no one cares."
 - "So I called a friend up, and I said PLEASE if you know where the lesbians are, TAKE ME"
-- "i built a harpsichord"
+- "O built a harpsichord"
-- estate tax for the apartment,
-- lawyer!
+- She had to pay a huge estate tax for the apartment (which was much more valuable than when they bought it) because their marriage was not legally recognized in the US
-- thea spire - paralyzed, patient therapist, edie ath genius
+- Thea Spire - paralyzed, patient therapist, described her wife as a "math genius"
-- "I was so despondent about ever having a life that I wanted to have" *when she went to the therapist
+- "I was so despondent about ever having a life that I wanted to have" when she went to the therapist (the therapist whose widowed wife she later represented in front of the Supreme Court)
-- "my job as a awyer was to put my michigas aside..."
+- "My job as a lawyer was to put my michigas aside..."
+(MITCH-ee-gahs) what is that?
-- "I, like everybofy here-"
+- "I, like everybody here-" This is such a strange thing to say- it tries to establish common ground but I suspect that it actully just makes the people who do not share the thing, sad.

 ## genentech

-just a pitch
+just a pitch for their company. :/ they are cool, but come on.

 ## Ramona, Decalara

-- Future of ed tech
+- Future of educational tech
-- for "well I wont tell you how long" ageism?
+- When she says, "for- well I won't tell you how long-" is that ageism?
+Implying that long-ness is embarassing and not to be admitted to?
-- run 13 miles a day to sit in calss and be bred for six hours
+- She would "run 13 miles a day to be able to sit in class and be bored for six hours"
-- military
+- She was in the military
-- she has amazing glasses
+- She has amazing glasses
-- the hard part was- when i woke u from teh 18 moths coma, blind
+- "The hard part was- when I woke up from the 18 month coma blind"
-- trying to survive
-- all these teeth are porcelin and titanium
+- "All these teeth are porcelain and titanium"
-- "beautiful frankenstein" scifi retelling?
-- nice moving slides, pointer, how do?
+- She has nice moving slides, manipulated with a pointer.
+What software is this?
-- product eclaira, virtual reality
+- The product is Eclaira, and it involves virtual reality.
+I wish that we had wifi / reception here.
-- 1.6 million teachers in mexico
+- 1.6 million teachers in mexico use them.
-- the digital divide- who will be the victim of technology?
+- The digital divide is about- who will be the victim of technology?
-- "the sum of human knowledge can be had on your phone" I think that's untrue, but the bottom quarter is still pretty useful and the - rest is cmoing as we can
+- "The sum of human knowledge can be had on your phone" I think that's untrue, but the most-used bottom quarter is still pretty useful and the rest is coming as we can.
-- "I was in india on the edge of the city and there was a guy riding a waterbuffalo injust his underwear, and i took out my iphone - and took a photo of him, and he dug in his underear- and i thought, wow this is going to be interesting- and he takes outhis phone - and takes a photo of me!" (audience applaudes)
+- "I was in India on the edge of the city and there was a guy riding a water buffalo in just his underwear, and I took out my iphone and took a photo of him, and he dug in his underwear- and I thought, wow this is going to be interesting- and he takes out his phone and takes a photo of me!" (audience applauds)
-- better algorithms to find shrapnel fragments in teh brain, payback the bush family for my education
+- "I was working on finding better algorithms to find and extract shrapnel fragments in the brain, to pay back the Bush family for my education"
-- declara - adult learning
+- Declara is focused on adult learning
-- the total archaicism of whiteboard photos being the thing that represents smart and innocation
+- Shoutout to the total archaicism of whiteboard photos being the thing that represents smart and innovation

 ## apple